 - Systems Privacy and Security (participate in defining organizational privacy and security policies and procedures; assess and mitigate privacy and security risks; ensure confidentiality, integrity and availability of data; coordinate privacy and security audits)

-When it comes to training, more colleges and universities are responding to the demand by creating advanced degree programs designed to prepare professionals currently working in IT or health care to transition into the growing field of health informatics.
+Many universities have responded to the demand by creating advanced degree programs designed to prepare professionals currently working in IT or health care to transition into the growing field of health informatics.

 Several leading industry advocacy organizations endorse this approach.
-Both AHIMA and the Healthcare Information and Management Systems Society (HIMSS) emphasize the value of education, particularly at the master’s degree level.
-HIMSS has even launched a rigorous Approved Education Partner program to evaluate the quality of the educational offerings tailored to the needs of health informatics and health information management professionals.
+Both AHIMA and HIMSS emphasize the value of education, particularly at the master’s degree level.
+HIMSS has even launched an Approved Education Partner program to evaluate the quality of the educational offerings tailored to the needs of health informatics and health information management professionals.

 For example, University of San Diego’s health care informatics master’s degree program includes such essential courses as: